AndersH82/SocialOrange/README.md

 ## How to get started

-- Create an Account: Sign up with your email or social media account to get started.
+- Create an Account: Sign up with your username you want to have to get started.
 - Customize Your Profile: Add a profile picture, bio, and interests to personalize your profile and make it easier for others to find you.
 - Explore and Connect: Browse through posts, comment on those that interest you, and don't forget to like the ones you enjoy.
-- Engage with the Community: Follow friends, join groups, and participate in discussions to become an active member of our community.
+- Engage with the Community: Follow friends and participate in discussions to become an active member of our community.
 ## Installation

 - Install Git: First, you need to have Git installed on your system.
 If you're using Debian or Ubuntu, you can install Git by running the following commands in your terminal: